ArnaudBuchholz/gpf-js/doc/tutorials/DEFINE.md

 * `$extend`: Indicates the class to inherit from, it can be either a Class handler (JavaScript function) or a string giving the contextual path to the Class handler (through {@link gpf.context}).
 * `$abstract`: Supports only the value `true`, defines an abstract class that can't be instantiated
+* `$singleton`: Supports only the value `true`, setup the class to be used as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
+First instantiation allocates a new object, any other instantiation returns the first one.

 For instance: